 GODDESS was our last 'Second-Half act' - a comedy storytelling show, based on Jacqueline Haigh's true experiences of working as a receptionist in a Tantric Massage parlour.
 Directed by the award-winning Alan Short (ex-Aardman, Sony).
-Goddess appeared at the Edinburgh Fringe Festival 2018 and was so popular with audiences and critics alike it returns to Edinburgh in 2019!
+Goddess appeared at the Edinburgh Fringe Festival in 2018 and was so popular with audiences and critics alike it returned to Edinburgh in 2019!

 "**** (four stars)...well written and conveyed...great characters...Haigh brings colour and vitality...heartwarming" The Wee Review